MohamedMahmoudHassan/Compiler/README.md

 ***********************************************
-Given the language grammar in the Grammar file ,( any correct grammar)
+Given the language grammar in the "grammar" file (any correct grammar) and test code in the "Test" file

 the Grammar generator will parse it and build a graph using it

+if there is any lexical error

+      "UnValid syntax" will be printed followed by the place where the error was found

-then the *match ()* function will try to check if the given source code is correct or not
+then the *match ()* function will try to check if the given code is correct or not

 if so

-      "BIG FUDJE" will be printed followed by the AST
+      "Accepted code" will be printed followed by the AST

 if not

-      "BAD FUDJE" will be printed followed meaning that there's syntax error
+      "Syntax error" will be printed followed the place where the error was found